 GalleyCat is another blog from the MediaBistro Group.
 While it’s not YA specific, they do a great job of doling out helpful publishing advice to writers and newsworthy tidbits to those who like to read about literary happenings.

-We’re currently hooked on UF.
+I’m currently hooked on UF.
 YA or adult–whatever we can get our hands on–and we’re always desperate for the Next Big Thing in the genre.
-The bloggers here do a great job of mixing up old classics and new finds and each book we read from the list was great.
+The bloggers here do a great job of mixing up old classics and new finds and each book I read from the list was great.
 They also post their helpful reviews on Amazon.

 Writer’s Digest is the go-to resource for most writers and I love the “There Are No Rules” blog they put out.
 It’s very cutting edge of today’s publishing trends and has helpful tips/articles on how authors can succeed in the publishing business and also offers loads of practical tools for writers.

 One of the few Award-wining YA book blogs for people who may not actually “be” young adults but like to follow the genre anyway.
 For a more mature YA, it’s fairly snarky and very entertaining, and highlights the best in young adult.
-It even features a Vampire Diaries drinking game –not that we’re promoting drinking unless you’re legal . . .
+It even features a Vampire Diaries drinking game–if you’re legal!
+LOL.

 What are some of your favorite YA book blogs?
 Share in the comments below.